sylabs/singularityce-community/roadmap.md

 **Sylabs disclosure** - Sylabs takes each November release of SingularityCE as the basis of a commercial long-term supported SingularityPRO release.
 This does have some impact on decisions around the SingularityCE release timelines, but we hope that you will agree that it allows us to sustainably make valuable contributions to the project.
 Also, any fixes resulting from QA performed as part of this work are incoporated into SingularityCE for the benefit of the open source community.

+# Background Information / References

+Background information covering the OCI / SIF work in SingularityCE 3.10 -> 4.0 was posted to the SingularityCE Google Group, and at <https://sylabs.io/2022/02/singularityce-4-0-and-beyond>.

 ## 3.10 Features

 SingularityCE 3.10 is under development for release in May 2022.
 The following roadmap items are currently scheduled to be included.